Sharath-Kumar-Yerramada/volunteer-allocation-aser/README.md

 # Optimizing Volunteer Deployment in Rural India

 ## Overview
 A linear programming approach to allocating teaching volunteer hours across Indian districts to maximize foundational learning outcomes.
 Uses district-level data from the ASER (Annual Status of Education Report) 2024.
-Course project for Optimization,
-BSDS-I (2nd semester), Indian Statistical Institute Bangalore (May 2026).
+Course project for Optimization, BSDS (Semester II), Indian Statistical Institute Bangalore (2025).
 Team: Anubhav Ray, Antareep Dutta Choudhury, Sharath Kumar Yerramada.

 ## The Problem
 Educational volunteers are scarce.
 This project frames their deployment as a constrained optimization problem: how to distribute a fixed budget of volunteer hours across districts within each state to maximize expected learning impact, subject to fairness constraints.

 ## What's in this repo
 - `ASER_Volunteer_Optimization_Report.pdf` — full project report
 - `district2.py` — Python script for data cleaning, LP formulation, and solving (coming soon)

 ## Method